oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

 The server returns a 401 HTTP code, which means you are unauthorized.
 Now, let's create a valid token.
 An easy way to achieve a token to generate one using [OpenID Connect <debugger/>](https://oidcdebugger.com/).

-First, you’ll need to create a new Web application in Okta:
+First, you'll need to create a new Web application in Okta:

 <img src="/img/blog/postgresql-with-spring-boot/create-new-web-application.png"
      alt="New web application" width="800" class="center-image">